Molx32/molx32.github.io/_i18n/en/_posts/2024-06-18-SMS-Explorer.md

 ---
 layout: post
-title: SMS Explorer - An misknown blah
+title: The hidden risks of public SMS services - How your messages are being exposed
-date: 2025-06-15 10:00:00
+date: 2024-09-20 10:00:00
-description: This research
+description: This article explores the security risks posed by Public SMS Services, where shared virtual phone numbers allow users to read each other's messages.
+Through real-world examples, it highlights the potential for data exposure and unauthorized access to sensitive information, underscoring the dangers of using these services for verification and authentication.
 tags: SMSExplorer
 authors:
   - name: Molx32

-bibliography: 2022-08-01-Update-management.bib

 toc:
   - name: Equations